Dgonza77-Student/Conduct-an-Audit/README.md

 After assessing the security posture at **Botium Toys**, several recommendations were made to enhance the protection of sensitive information and ensure compliance with industry standards:

-1. **Implement Least Privilege**: Restrict access to customer and sensitive data by applying the least privilege principle.
+1. **Implement Principal of Least Privilege**: Apply the principal of least privilege by restricting access to customer and sensitive data alongside a seperation of duties.
-2. **Develop a Disaster Recovery Plan**: Create a disaster recovery plan to ensure business continuity in case of system failure or data breach.
+2. **Development of a Disaster Recovery Plan**: Create a disaster recovery plan to ensure business continuity in case of system failure or data breach.
-3. **Strengthen Password Policies**: Update password policies to meet current complexity requirements and implement a centralized password management system.
+3. **Implementation of Modern Password Policies**: Update password policies must be implemented in order to meet current complexity requirements alongside the implementation of a centralized password management system.
-4. **Implement Encryption**: Encrypt all sensitive data, especially cardholder information, to protect confidentiality and comply with regulations.
+4. **Implement Encryption**:  Sensitive data, especially cardholder information, must be encrupted to protect confidentiality and comply with regulations.
-5. **Install Intrusion Detection System (IDS)**: Set up an IDS to detect and respond to unauthorized access or potential attacks.
+5. **Install Intrusion Detection System (IDS)**: Installation of an Instrusion detection system will mitigate risk, allow response to unathorized access or attacks.

 ---